 Young athletes aged 11 to 16 for the current competition year (see section 2 for definitions)

-5 matches from April to September.
+1.2 Southern Athletics league (SAL)5 matches from April to September.

 Senior Men’s and Senior Women’s age-group events only, but Under 20’s and good standard Under